 The Future is Now

 Today Volunteers of America, Inc. helps almost 1.5 million people in 46 states each year.
 One of the world's largest and most comprehensive nonprofit human services organizations, it employs more than 16,000 professionals and recruits thousands of volunteers.

-Now, one year away from its 125th anniversary, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.
+Now in its 125th year, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.

 Volunteers of America-Greater New York